mishra-18/mishra-18/README.md

 - 🌱 I've developed my interest analysing data and perform machine learning task on it.
 My interest in deep learning stems from the 2nd semester of my college when I got my hands on Deep Learning Specialization by DeepLearning.AI.
 Since then I've been coding and honing my skills.

--   Have a habit of reimplementing deep learning architecture from scrath and prefer going through a few papers per semester.
+-   Have a habit of reimplementing deep learning architecture from and prefer going through a few papers per semester.

 - 💞️ I've worked on various projects ranging from End To End Movie Recommendation System to Classification and Regression using deep learning models.